TheDataCubator/data_analyst_portfolio_project/README.md

 # Tableau Complete Project End-to-End(Tutorial Project)

 Welcome to the **Tableau Complete Project End-to-End** repository!<br>
-This project demonstrates a comprehensive  data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+This project demonstrates comprehensive data analysis and data visualization using Tableau, from building a data warehouse to generating actionable insights.

 ---
 ## ⚙️Data Architecture